-Graduation: Fulfills Fine Art/World Language requirement Description: Spanish for Native Speakers II is a course designed for students who are fluent speakers in intermediate Spanish but need further development of academic Spanish.
+Graduation: Fulfills Fine Art/World Language requirement College Prep: Fulfills one year of UC/CSU World Language designed for students who are fluent speakers in intermediate Spanish but need further development of academic Spanish.
 The emphasis of this course will be on vocabulary development, listening comprehension, grammar, reading and writing skills at an intermediate level.
 Students will continue to develop their reading and analytical skills in literature.